 The fishing vessel Magic Dragon came to Hawaii and introduced shallow-set longline techniques for swordfish from Florida in 1988 (Ito et al., 1998).
 This segment of the longline fishery eventually grew and established Hawaii as a major domestic producer of swordfish.
 The number of Hawaii-based longline vessels increased rapidly from 37 vessels in 1987 to 141 vessels in 1991 as U.S. longliners from the Gulf of Mexico and the Atlantic swordfish fisheries joined the Hawaii-based longline fishery (Fig. 6).
 A federal moratorium was implemented in 1991 to limit the number of longline permits at 167 in light of this rapid expansion.
 Vessel participation never reached the limit.
 The moratorium on permits was replaced with a limited entry program in 1994 which capped participation in Hawaii’s longline fishery at 164 vessels.
 Vessel activity ranged from 100 to 143 vessels up through 2015, with 141 active longline vessels in 2016.
 Seventeen U.S. longline vessels went shallow-set longline fishing for swordfish in 2021, up slightly from 14 in 2020.

 The U.S. shallow-set longline fishery operating out of Hawaii was heavily regulated in 1999-2001 and prohibited from 2002 through early 2004 due to concerns with sea turtle interactions.
 Some of these vessels migrated to California to continue fishing for swordfish while other longline fishermen stayed in Hawaii and converted to deep-set longline fishing for tuna.
 Shallow-set longline fishing from Hawaii was reopened in April 2004 under new regulations promulgated by NOAA Fisheries.
 The new regulations were enacted to minimize interactions between longline gear and sea turtles included notifying NOAA Fisheries of an intent to deploy shallow-set gear before any such trips, 100 percent observer coverage on shallow-set trips, use only circle hooks and mackerel or mackerel-type bait, begin setting gear one hour after sunset, devices such as a dehooking device and large dip nets to help reduce injuries to sea turtles and a limit of 2,120 shallow sets per year for eligible Hawaii longline limited access permit holders.
 The limit on the number of shallow sets was removed in 2009.
 The rules first established a limit on the numbers of interactions between shallow-set longline gear and leatherback (Dermochelys coriacea) and loggerhead (Caretta caretta) sea turtles.
 A mandatory fishery closure was enacted when the respective limit for either species was reached.
 Although shallow-set longline from Hawaii was reopened in March 2004, 2005 was the first complete year this fishery operated under the new guidelines.
 Since sea turtle interaction limits were implemented, the shallow-set longline fishery closed on four occasions, March 2006 (loggerhead interaction limit), November 2011 (leatherback interaction limit), May 2018 (loggerhead interactions and Court order) and March 2019 (loggerhead interaction limit).
 The loggerhead annual interaction limit was changed to a trip limit in September 2020.
-The shallow-set longline fishery did reach either turtle interaction limit and remained open in 2020 and 2021.
+The shallow-set longline fishery didnot reach either turtle interaction limit and remained open in 2020 and 2021.